OmarHeshamShehab/Dynamics-365-SDK-Chatbot/README.md

   The script helps automate repetitive coding tasks by using templates, which can be especially useful when dealing with various Dynamics 365 SDK components.

-- **Dynamics365Commerce.InStore-release-9.52.zip**: Contains resources or code related to the Dynamics 365 Commerce InStore module (version 9.52).
+- **Dynamics365Commerce.InStore-release-9.52.zip**: Contains resources or code related to the Dynamics 365 Commerce InStore module (version 9.52) download latest version from https://github.com/microsoft/Dynamics365Commerce.InStore.
 This module likely provides in-store capabilities for the chatbot, such as integration with point-of-sale systems or inventory management.
-- **Dynamics365Commerce.ScaleUnit-release-9.52.zip**: Contains resources or code related to the Dynamics 365 Commerce ScaleUnit module (version 9.52).
+- **Dynamics365Commerce.ScaleUnit-release-9.52.zip**: Contains resources or code related to the Dynamics 365 Commerce ScaleUnit module (version 9.52) download latest version from https://github.com/microsoft/Dynamics365Commerce.ScaleUnit.
 This module helps in scaling and managing workloads, ensuring that the chatbot operates efficiently even under high demand by balancing the processing load.
 - **README.md**: This file, providing an overview of the project.
 - **requirments.txt.txt**: Lists the dependencies required to run the project.
 This file should be renamed to `requirements.txt` to follow standard naming conventions.